Workflow Diagram

 A prevalent e-commerce workflow includes an order submission.
 A customer places an order, fills in their payment information, the transaction is then processed, and a payment is received.
 Once the order is received, the item(s) are then selected from a warehouse, packaged into a parcel, and shipped to the customer.

-How to create a diagram?
+How to Create a Workflow Diagram?

 Prior to diving in and creating a workflow diagram, users should research and assess which type of workflow diagram suits their business needs best.
 Once the diagram is selected, outline a diagram with rough ideas from the team.
 Next, conduct research and workflow analysis.
 Once you gain the data now, you can easily compile a workflow diagram.
 Note you should understand the components, symbols, and shapes before insulting any on the diagram.
 Users can implement advanced visual tools from Creatio that ease the creation process.